DmitryGrigorov/translate_meetings_to_txt/README.md

 ## Description

-This project contains scripts for converting audio files to text using the Whisper model from OpenAI.
+This project is designed for **automatic conversion of meeting video and audio recordings to text** using OpenAI's Whisper model.
 The scripts support various audio and video file formats and automatically determine whether to use GPU or CPU for processing.

+**Main Goal:** Convert video files from meetings/recordings into readable text documents

+**Workflow:**
+1. Video/audio files are placed in `videos_and_records/` folder
+2. Conversion to WAV audio format
+3. Files are moved to `wavs/` folder
+4. Processing through Whisper model
+5. Results are saved in `wavs/results/` as TXT and SRT files

 > **Note:** If you are using an NVIDIA graphics card and want faster processing, you need to install the CUDA driver: [CUDA Downloads](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_network)

 ### Main Files

 - **wavs_translate_to_text.py**: The main script for converting audio files to text.
 It loads the Whisper model, processes files from the specified folder, and saves the results in text format.
-- **all_videos_to_files.py**: A script for converting video files to WAV audio format.
-Videos should be placed in the `./videos` folder.
+- **all_videos_to_wav.py**: A script for converting video files to WAV audio format.
+Videos should be placed in the `./videos_and_records` folder.
+- **wavs_to_txt_with_speaker_indetification.py**: Enhanced version with speaker identification functionality.
 - **check_cuda.py**: A utility script to check if CUDA (GPU support) is available and properly configured on your system.
 This helps ensure that your environment is set up to use GPU acceleration for faster processing with the Whisper model.
 Running this script before processing large files can help you verify that your setup will utilize the GPU, avoiding slower CPU-only processing.

 ### Purpose of the Scripts

 These two scripts are designed to automate the process of converting video files into text:

-1. **`all_videos_to_files.py`**: Converts video files into WAV audio format.
+1. **`all_videos_to_wav.py`**: Converts video files into WAV audio format.
 Videos should be placed in the `./videos_and_records` folder.
 After running the script, the audio files are saved in WAV format, ready for further processing.

 2. **`wavs_translate_to_text.py`**: Uses the Whisper model from OpenAI to convert audio files (in WAV format) into text.
 It processes files from the `./wavs` folder and saves the results as text files in the `./wavs/results` folder.